shlomenu/raven-gen/README.md

 where no inner list is empty.

-To generate at most `N_ALTERNATIVES` wrong answers (fewer if there are not more modifications possible), `Matrix.make_alternatives` must be called.  `Matrix.save` may be called with or without a prior call to `Matrix.make_alternatives`.  `Matrix.make_alternatives` may be called any number of times, but overwrites the results of previous calls.
+To generate at most `N_ALTERNATIVES` wrong answers (fewer if there are not more modifications possible), `Matrix.make_alternatives` must be called.  `Matrix.save` may be called with or without a prior call to `Matrix.make_alternatives`.  `Matrix.make_alternatives` overwrites the results of previous calls and may be called any number of times.

 The call to `Matrix.save` results in `PUZZLENAME_answer.png` and `PUZZLENAME_alternative_{i}.png` files being created in the specified directory.
 These images show a completed Raven's progressive matrix with either the correct answer or the `i`th alternative (incorrect) answer as the ninth (bottom-right) panel.
 This data format is intended for a binary prediction task rather than the task of picking the right completion out of a lineup.
 As such, we do not implement the alternative sampling mechanisms of the balanced RAVEN dataset or similar improvement efforts.